How to Pass the NYC Gifted & Talented (G&T) Test in 2023

 Having their gifted and talented status confirmed will enable the educational establishment to best help your child excel.

-This article looks at the NYC G&T test, which is used within New York City to assess whether a child would benefit from entering their gifted and talented program.
+This article looks at the NYC G&T test, which is used within New York City by the department of education to assess whether a child in public school would benefit from entering their gifted and talented program.